 - 7.3 The number of dwellings proposed in this location result in the need for a new single form entry primary school.
-At least 1.1 hectares would be required to accommodate this school (as set out in Policy CLT2 of the Core Strategy). - 7.4 The site for the primary school will be required to be well-related to residential areas, and well-located within the site identified within Policy SER1 of this document. - 7.5 The area within the residential allocation should have the characteristics listed within Appendix D of the Education Contribution Guidelines Supplement, for example: - Roughly rectangular shape - Flat ground - Outside of flood risk area - Away from high-voltage power lines - Served by safe, direct pedestrian access well linked to nearby housing - Well related to new public transport links - Accessible via an adopted public highway with access to service buildings - Nearby roads can be traffic calmed - 7.6 The site to the north of London Road in Rayleigh within which the primary school will be located is identified in Figure 6.
+At least 1.1 hectares would be required to accommodate this school (as set out in Policy CLT2 of the Core Strategy). - 7.4 The site for the primary school will be required to be well-related to residential areas, and well-located within the site identified within Policy SER1 of this document. - 7.5 The area within the residential allocation should have the following characteristics: - Roughly rectangular shape - Flat ground - Outside of flood risk area - Away from high-voltage power lines - Served by safe, direct pedestrian access well linked to nearby housing - Well related to new public transport links - Accessible via an adopted public highway with access to service buildings - Nearby roads can be traffic calmed - 7.6 The site to the north of London Road in Rayleigh within which the primary school will be located is identified in Figure 6.